Bit-Quill/valkey-glide/docs/design-api.md

 To marshal Redis data types back into the corresponding types for the wrapper language, we will convert them into appropriate C types, which can then be translated by the wrapper language into its native data types.

-In our client wrappers, we will expose separate methods for each supported command.
-We do not need to validate data types for inputs, because Redis will do that for us.

 ## Supported Commands
 We will be supporting all Redis commands.
-Commands with higher usage will be prioritized.
+Commands with higher usage will be prioritized, as determined by usage numbers from AWS ElastiCache usage logs.

+## Command Input and Output Types
+Two different methods of sending requests will be supported.

+### No Redis Type Validation
+We will expose an `executeRaw` method that does no validation of the input types or command on the client side, leaving it up to Redis to reject the request should it be malformed.
+This gives the user the flexibility to send any type of request they want, including ones not officially supported yet.

+### With Redis Type Validation
+We will expose separate methods for each supported command, and will attempt to validate the inputs for each of these methods.

 ## Errors
 ClosingError: Errors that report that the client has closed and is no longer usable.